 Less Than Significant Impact.
 The Project site is fully developed with two, one-story commercial and industrial buildings, asphalt surface parking lot, and landscaping (see Exhibit 2-2: Local Vicinity Map).
 The Project's construction-related activities would include demolition of the two existing buildings, asphalt surface parking lot, landscaped areas, and all existing improvements and excavation of existing soils.
 Excavation, grading, and trenching could displace soils and temporarily increase the potential for soils to be subject to wind and water erosion.
-The main pollutant of concern during construction is typically sediment and soil particles that discharge off of the site due to wind, rain, and construction patterns.
+The main pollutant of concern during construction patterns.
 Potential construction-related erosion effects would be addressed through compliance with the National Pollutant Discharge Elimination System (NPDES) program's Construction Stormwater General Permit.
-Construction activity subject to the Construction Stormwater General Permit includes any construction or demolition activity, including, but not limited to, clearing, grading, grubbing, or excavation, or any other activity that results in a land disturbance of equal to or greater than 1.0 acre.
+Construction activity, including, but not limited to, clearing, grading, grubbing, or excavation, or any other activity that results in a land disturbance of equal to or greater than 1.0 acre.
 The Project proposes demolition and construction activities throughout the entire site, with a land disturbance of approximately 3.43 acres.
 Therefore, the Project would be subject to the Construction Stormwater General Permit.